-On the 149th anniversary of the 14th Amendment this weekend, Constitution Daily looks at 10 historic Supreme Court cases about due process and equal protection under the law.
+On the 150th anniversary of the 14th Amendment's ratification, Constitution Daily looks at 10 historic Supreme Court cases about due process and equal protection under the law.

 On July 9, 1868, Louisiana and South Carolina voted to ratify the amendment, after they had rejected it a year earlier.
 The votes made the 14th Amendment officially part of the Constitution.
 But in the ensuing years, the Supreme Court was slow to decide how the new (and old) rights guaranteed under the federal constitution applied to the states.